-The Home Builders Association of Metropolitan Portland (HBA) is affiliated with the Oregon Home Builders Association (OHBA) and the National Association of Home Builders (NAHB).
-Combined, our three organizations provide services and representation for housing and the housing industry at a local, State and Federal level.
-Members who join HBA are also automatically members of OHBA and NAHB.
+The Home Builders Association of Metropolitan Portland (HBAMP) is affiliated with the Oregon Home Builders Association and the National Association of Home Builders.
+Combined, our three organizations provide services and representation for housing and the housing industry at a local, state and federal level.
+Members who join HBAMP are also automatically members of these organizations.

 Oregon Home Builders Association

 The Oregon Home Builders Association (OHBA) represents over 4,000 members involved in the residential building industry and protects their interests across the State.
-Members from approximately fifteen local HBAs in the State form the membership of OHBA.
-OHBA’s work focuses on legislative lobbying, State code, regulatory and land use issues, working with the State Contractors Board, providing online continuing education classes, and coordinating other services and programs that benefit from involvement at a statewide level.
-HBA is very active in leadership at the OHBA level and has approximately twenty members involved in Committees and on the Board of OHBA.
+Members from approximately fifteen local home builders associations in the state form the membership of OHBA.
+OHBA’s work focuses on legislative lobbying, state code, regulatory and land use issues, working with the State Contractors Board, providing online continuing education classes, and coordinating other services and programs that benefit from involvement at a statewide level.
+HBAMP is very active in leadership at the OHBA level and has approximately twenty members involved in Committees and on the Board of OHBA.

 For more information on OHBA, go to www.oregonhba.com.